 Eight different stations are in the most heavily traveled areas of the Village (in both directions on Beechmast, Millcroft Road, Villageway, and Weathersfield).
 The speed monitors are moved from station to station by dedicated volunteers.
 This variety allows for more effective coverage and helps remind more drivers of their speed.
-The newer unit is greatly improved in terms of technology and battery life.
+The newer unit is greatly improved in terms of technology and based on long-lasting solar battery life.
 It conveys data (including photos of speeding vehicles) immediately to an on-line traffic monitoring site that can analyze the information and present it in a useable form to the committee and FHA board.
 We will share information from the monitors in future articles.

 The committee has also worked with the Chatham County Sheriff’s Department and NCDOT to occasionally bring a mobile Speed Sentry radar unit to the Village.
 We had the support of the FHA and RB Fitch to make this happen and are proud to have achieved this milestone.
 Fearrington Village is the only community in NC that has legal permission from the NCDOT for placement and use of this mobile radar unit.

 Ice and Snow Storms: State vs. Service Group Responsibility for Roadway Maintenance

 The snow storm in January 2000 was described as the worst in 100 years, and the ice storm December 2002 was the worst ever.
 The effects of the ice and snow we experienced for much of the week of February 17 and 22, 2015 reminded us of the challenges we can face on our 80 streets and roads in the village.
 Since repeats are possible any time, some precautions are always appropriate: